amin-aich/community-tournaments-platform/README.md

 # community-tournaments

-Community-made single-elimination tournament platform built by players for players.
+Community-run single-elimination tournament platform built by players for players.
 No corporate bullshit.
 No paywalls.
-Pure PHP backend • MySQL • aggressive vanilla-JS SPA • Workerman websocket for live chat and notifications • BSC blockchain integration.
+Pure PHP backend • MySQL • aggressive vanilla-JS SPA • Workerman websocket for live chat and notifications • BSC blockchain integration in developement.

 ---